 8. Plant just one tomato seedling per pot.
 Tomatoes have strong root systems.
 If they begin running out of space too soon, they’ll start flowering too early and then produce smaller fruit than optimum.
 When planting tomatoes in pots, give them room so they can max out their production.

-Stake plant.
+9. Stake plant.
 Gently insert an appropriate-sized stake or cage next to the plant (except for basket tomatoes, which don’t need staking), about 2-3” from the base of the plant.
 Be careful to avoid puncturing the root ball with the stake or cage spikes.
 By introducing the stake or cage now rather when the plant is more fully grown, you’ll avoid disturbing the tomato’s root system later when it fills the container.
-(Check out different tomato cages to find the right ones for you and your garden: stackable garden cages
+(Check out different tomato cages to find the right ones for you and your garden)

-Water the container with a slow, gentle drip.
+12. Water the container with a slow, gentle drip.
 Continue to water until there’s seepage from the drainage holes.
 Soil will settle during watering.
 If settling is significant, add a light layer of mulch to even out the surface.
-If possible, use a deck irrigation kit or a drip irrigation kit for container gardening to ensure regular watering for your container plant.
+If possible, use a deck or drip irrigation kit for container gardening to ensure regular watering for your container plant.

-Set the pot in a place where it will get full sun and protection from wind.
+14. Set the pot in a place where it will get full sun and protection from wind.
 Check the soil daily during the first two weeks, while the tomato is becoming established.
-Keep your tomato evenly moist!
-Read more about watering tomatoes in pots.
+Keep your tomato evenly moist! ( Read more about watering tomatoes in pots.)

 Keep records of tomato planting in pots, including the varieties you chose and the dates you planted them.
 That information will help you get off to a great start next season!

 Do Container Tomatoes Need Staking?

 What potting mix should I use for growing tomatoes in pots or containers?